Developer Guide

 Appendix C: Use cases

-(For all use cases below, the System is the TrackO
+(For all use cases below, the System is the TrackO and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Add an order